sasadjukic/ai_companion/README.md

       GOOGLE_API_KEY="YOUR_GOOGLE_API_KEY_HERE"
       ```

-4.  **Add your personal context:**
-    - Open the `user_data.txt` file.
-    - Add sentences that describe your goals, interests, or any other context you want Aura to be aware of.
-Each piece of information should ideally be on a new line.

 ### Running the Application

-Once the setup is complete, you can start the chat interface with the following command:
+Once the setup is complete, you can start the application with the following command:

 ```bash
 streamlit run app.py
 ```

-You can now chat with Aura in your terminal.
-To end the session, type `exit`.
+A web browser window will open.
+You will be prompted to fill out a form with your first name and interests.
+After you submit the form, the chat with Aura will begin.

 ---